johndroper/WalrusTurbine/README.md

-# The Walrus Turbine Engine
+# The Walrus Turbine Procedural Engine

 WalrusTurbine is a procedural engine for making mostly 3D printable mobile hydroelectric power generators.